Jasonblalack/zyngapoker/Mac-OS-X.md

     $ jasy

 There should be an error message `Cannot find any Jasy script with task definitions (jasyscript.py)!` which is in fact a success message showing you that Jasy is working.
-No start building your `jasyscript.py` inside your application.